ayberkt/AFSpritz/README.md

 		// The current status is finished
 	}

-###Pausing and resuming
+###Pausing, resuming and restarting

-Now you can pause and resume your reading just calling these two methods:
+Now you can pause, resume and restart your reading just calling these three methods:

 	[manager pauseReading];

 	[manager resumeReading];

+    [manager restartReading];

 ##AFSpritzLabel API